 (2) A private property owner whose eroded land has been restored by accretion after May 20, 2003, may file an accretion claim to regain title to the restored portion.

-[(b)] The applicant shall supply the office of environmental quality control with notice of the application, for publication in the office's periodic bulletin in compliance with section 343-3(c)(4).
-The application shall not be approved unless the office of environmental quality control has published notice in the office's periodic bulletin.
+[(b)] The applicant shall supply the office of planning and sustainable development with notice of the application, for publication in the office's periodic bulletin in compliance with section 343-3(c)(4).
+The application shall not be approved unless the office of planning and sustainable development has published notice in the office's periodic bulletin.

 Rules of Court